harrybin/delphi-demo/README.md

-# XebiaDelphiDemo1

-This is a sample Delphi project.

-## Recent Updates (June 6, 2025)
+# Building a **Delphi** project with GitHub Actions
+- Compile and Debug with VSCode
+- use GitHub Copilot agent for the Delphi project
+- usej GitHub coding agent for the Delphi project

+## Additions

 - **Planned Feature:** Extend the calculator with a typical numpad interface (digits 0-9, decimal point) and include buttons for all currently supported operators.
 The numpad will resemble a standard calculator layout, allowing users to input numbers and operations easily.
 All existing operators will be accessible via the numpad, and the UI will be updated accordingly.
 - **Debugging & Build:** Updated launch configurations for Lazarus Win64 builds and tests using GDB and pre-launch build tasks.

-## Building a Delphi project with GitHub Actions
+## Building with GitHub Actions

 To build this Delphi project using GitHub Actions, you need to use a self-hosted Windows runner with Lazarus installed, as GitHub-hosted runners do not include Lazarus by default.